haroldcampbell/ang-interval-service/README.md

 ## You want to contribute some code?

-We are always looking for the quality contributions and will be happy to accept your Pull Requests as long as those adhere to some basic rules:
+Quality contributions are always welcome.
+I will be happy to accept your Pull Requests as long as those adhere to some basic rules:

 * Please make sure that your contribution fits well in the project's context:
 * Please assure that you are submitting quality code, specifically make sure that: